CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Results and Discussion

 \subsection{Generating structures with targeted properties}

 One advantage of the generative models is their ability to perform inverse design, generating structures with specific targeted properties.
 To achieve this, we implement the classifier-free guidance method \cite{Ho2021cfg}, which enhances our model to sample crystal structures on given conditions.
 We demonstrate our model to control 32 crystallographic point groups of the output structures.
-However, the number of point groups in the dataset are unbalanced, so we create 7 classes, consisting of $n_1$, $n_2$, $n_3$ for three rotational axes, $m_h$, $m_v$, $m_d$ for horizontal, vertical, and diagonal mirror planes, respectively, and $i$ for an inversion, to represent each point group.
-Figs.~\ref{fig:mp20_stats}(b-c) shows that the training set is more balanced when labeled by these 7 classes.
+However, the number of point groups in the dataset are unbalanced, so we create 7 labels, consisting of $n_1$, $n_2$, $n_3$ for three rotational axes, $m_h$, $m_v$, $m_d$ for horizontal, vertical, and diagonal mirror planes, respectively, and $i$ for an inversion, to represent each point group \cite{DeGraef2012_crystallography}.
+Figs.~\ref{fig:alexmp20_stats}(b-c) shows that the training set is more balanced when labeled by these 7 labels.
+(Details on the implementation of conditional control within the graph neural network are provided in section~\ref{sec:pg_control}.)

 We generate 128 structures for each point group, specifying 2 and 4 atoms per unit cell and guidance strength $w=0.5$ \cite{Ho2021cfg}.
-Fig.~\ref{fig:pg_guidance} presents heat maps comparing the input (conditioned) point groups with the output (generated) point groups.
+Each row of the heat maps in Fig.~\ref{fig:pg_alexmp20_gs05} presents the output point groups of the generated structures guided (conditioned) by the input point groups.
 Notably, entries below the diagonal indicate cases where the output symmetry is lower than the input symmetry, while entries above the diagonal indicate higher output symmetry relative to the input.
-For 2 atoms per unit cell, the generated structures match the input point groups for frequently occurring symmetries in the dataset, such as $m\bar{3}m$, $\bar{4}3m$, ${3}m$, and $mmm$.
-For 4 atoms per unit cell; however, the output point groups tend to exhibit lower symmetry than the input, except for $\bar{4}3m$ and $3m$.
-Some mispredictions, such as $432$, $m\bar{3}$, and $\bar{6}$, occur in point groups that are either absent or infrequent in the dataset.
-However, the structures with input point groups like $6$ and $\bar{6}$ still result in output point groups belonging to either the hexagonal or trigonal crystal systems.
-Since both systems share hexagonal conventional cells, these outcomes can be expected.
+For both 2 and 4 atoms per unit cell, the generated structures match the input point groups for frequently occurring symmetries in the dataset, such as $m\bar{3}m$, $\bar{4}3m$, $6/mmm$, $\bar{3}m$, $mmm$, and $2/m$ (as shown in Fig.~\ref{fig:pg_gen_alexmp20}).
+Additionally, $mm2$ and $3m$ also well match for 4-atom structures.
+However, for less common point groups such as $m\bar{3}$, $\bar{6}$, $\bar{4}$, $\bar{3}$, and $\bar{1}$, the generated structures appear to have higher symmetry that share the same pricipal rotation axis such as $m\bar{3}m$, $6/mmm$, $\bar{4}2m$, $\bar{3}m$, and $2/m$, respectively.